allenc125789/TurtleNAS/README.md

 # Install:
 > [!IMPORTANT]
-> <sub>It is recommeneded doing this on a fresh install of latest Debian Stable, with no DE/WM installed.</sub>
+> It is recommeneded doing this on a fresh install of latest Debian Stable, with no DE/WM installed.

   1) Download this program. (edit the command here once uploaded officaially.)
   2) Enter root terminal and type `path/to/files/setup.sh`.